 ROSA: The first time, follow Jorge, my husband.
 Better life.
 I working in a hotel [in Mexico] and always had communication with American people.
 I like how the culture is for American people, like... friendly, I guess.
-And, I don't know, I'm Mexico [laughs].
+And, I don't know, I'm just impressed when they speak in English in Mexico [laughs].
 In my dreams I wanna learn it, from when I was little.
 I really like how they talk.
-But not everyone is able to come, and it's not ROSA: Yes, I was... months, or a year, I guess.
-Then my easy.
+But not everyone is able to come, and it's not easy.
 When you come you have to have somebody else here first.
 And it's expensive.
 It doesn't matter if it's friends, family or whatever-you have to pay them rent.
 If it's your sister, doesn't matter, you have to pay.